Maryland THC Overview

 There is no legal threshold of THC while driving in Maryland.
 Anyone caught drugged driving commits a misdemeanor and, depending on the situation, may face a jail sentence, among other severe consequences.
 It is even illegal for medical marijuana patients with Maryland Medical Cannabis Commission ID cards (MMCIC) to drive stoned.
 Driving under the influence (DUI) of marijuana in Maryland is considered a violation of Section 21-902(d)(1) of the state's Statutes Text.
 With the recent legalization of recreational marijuana in Maryland, cannabis will become much more regulated, and arrests for DUI of marijuana will probably go up.

-As outlined in Question 4, only marijuana products containing no more than 750mg of THC are considered legal in Maryland.
+As outlined in Question 4, beginning July 1, 2023, only marijuana products containing no more than 750mg of THC would be considered legal in Maryland.
 Anyone who possesses a cannabis product with over 750 mg of cannabis risks up to six months of incarceration and/or up to a $1,000 fine.
 As the 2018 Farm Bill requires, hemp-derived THC products may only contain up to 0.3% THC concentration.
 Otherwise, it is illegal.

 Will THC Show Up on a Drug Test?